ignasdamunskis/passive-events-support/README.md

 With many bad practice advices online, it is frustrating to find a proper solution that does not only hide the warnings, but also improves scrolling performance.

-Common issues:
-- Modifying 3rd party source code is a bad practice and you are just and one package update away from losing the changes.
+Common suggestion is to modify 3rd party source code and assign `passive` option manually.
+Despite the fact that you should never modify 3rd party source code, searching event listeners and assigning certain `passive` value depending on `preventDefault()` usage is a time consuming experience.

-- Assigning `passive: false` will hide the warning, but will not improve the performance.
-What's the point?
-- Assigning `passive: true` to all the event listeners or using package such as `default-passive-events` will throw an error whenever `preventDefault()` is used.
+Another suggestion is to apply `passive: false` to all the event listeners that cause the warning.
+The warning will be gone, but the performance will not be improved whatsoever.
+What's the point then?
+On the other side, blindly assigning `passive: true` to all the event listeners manually or with a package such as `default-passive-events` will lead you to nothing else but errors in case of `preventDefault()` usage.

+Here comes **Passive Events Support**.
 This is the package that will not only solve the issue, but also improve the performance.

 ## How it works